 Use the Continental Grip

-Since an overhead smash shot in tennis is similar to a serve, you want to use the same grip on the racket as you would on a serve.
+Since an overhead smash is similar to a serve, you want to use the same grip on the racket as you would on a serve.
 Start out with a continental grip since this will best position the racket head during the motion of the stroke.

 Similar to a serve, you want the racket head to make contact with the back of the ball.
 The continental grip will provide natural positioning for you to be able to strike the back face of the ball.
 See the article on how to grip a tennis racket for more information on grip positioning.